dustinpfister/blog_posts/_posts/threejs-mesh-copy.md

 ### 1.1 - Version Numbers matter big time with three.js

-When I first write this post I was using r111 of three.js, and then last time I edited this post I was using r127.
+When I first write this post I was using version r111 of three.js, and the last time I edited this post I was using r127 when I came around to doing a little editing.
+I can not say much has changed with the mesh clone method at least between these two versions, however a lot has changed to many other threejs features, and these changes can often result in code breaking. always be mindful of the version of threejs that you are using, and the version that was used when a code example was authored and published to the web.

 ## 2 - Mesh copy basic example